How to Get the Best Value When Trading In/Selling Your Car

 The Trade-In Negotiation Script

-Step 2: "I'm happy to do the deal today if we can agree on the trade value."
+| Step 1: "I've had this valued at £X by a competing dealer.
+Can you match or beat that?" | Step 2: "I'm happy to do the deal today if we can agree on the trade value." |

-Step 4: If they won't budge: "I'll take your details and get back to you after considering all options."
+| Step 3: "What's your best possible offer?
+I need to make a decision this week." | Step 4: If they won't budge: "I'll take your details and get back to you after considering all options." |

 Alternative Trade-In Options